softpano/Defensive_error_diagnostics_framework/README.md

 less (Xenix -- one of the early Unixes worked well on 2MB IBM PCs)</p>

 <p>If messages
-   you get in case of errors or crashes are cryptic and its takes a lot of efforts to related the message to the root case.
+   you get in case of errors or crashes are cryptic it typically takes a lot of efforts to relate the message to the root case.
 If you are the user of the program that you yourself have written that insult after injury :-) </p>

 <p>Here we strive to the